clearhead/node-proxy-injector/README.md

 ## Installation

-  `npm install -g clearhead/node-proxy-injector`
+  `npm install -g node-proxy-injector`

 ## Usage

   `$ npi`

-  Note: You must create a .rc file in the local directory (`-c`) the first time you use the tool on a project.
+  ProTip: Use `-c` the first time you use the tool on a project to create a re-usable rc file.

 ## Command line options